Leathether/Preston-Bot/README.md

 1. do "pip install -r "requirements.txt"

+2. do "npm install"

-2. Do "source src/python/venv/bin/activate" in the terminal to get the virtual environment to be set up
+3. Do "source src/python/venv/bin/activate" in the terminal to get the virtual environment to be set up

-3. Do "npm run start" in the terminal
+4. Do "pm2 start npm -- start" in the terminal

-4. Access the server on the public IP
+5. Access the server on the public IP